emulefanscom/ip-to-country-csv-converter/README.md

 The scripts here can convert free IP location databases to eMule format **ip-to-country.csv**.

 The IP location databases in [sapics/ip-location-db](https://github.com/sapics/ip-location-db#readme) are recommended.
-By default we use [DB-IP](https://db-ip.com/)'s normal (country)-level and city-lever databases, which are released under [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+By default we use [DB-IP](https://db-ip.com/)'s normal (country)-level and city-level databases, which are released under [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 We periodically run the script and generate **ip-to-country.csv** in these languages: